-In the previous section, I have proposed that both the PR and the PM of an EPC are arguments of the sentential predicate.
+In the previous section, I have proposed that, in Korean EPCs, both the highest PR and the lowest PM are syntactic complements of the sentential predicate.
 In addition, I have provided the syntactic templates for the three types of Korean EPCs.
 But numerous issues are still left open.
 First, what is special about the predicates that appear in an EPC?
 Second, how do the thematic role assignments work?
 Third, is there any constraint on Korean EPCs?
 For example, can any nominal show up in an EPC as a PM?
 Similarly, is there any restriction on the sentential predicate of an EPC?
-In what follows, I provide possible answers to these questions, in addition to deriving the truth conditions for two sentences that instantiate EPCs in Korean.
+In what follows, I provide possible answers to these questions, in addition to deriving the truth conditions for two sentences which respectively instantiate an MAC and an MNC in Korean.